About Us

 What is Scouting Ministries?

-Scouting Ministries is the youth serving outreach of the General Commission on United Methodist Men of The United Methodist Church.
+Scouting Ministries is the youth-serving outreach of the General Commission on United Methodist Men of The United Methodist Church.
 Our partnerships include Boy Scouts of America, Girls Scouts of the USA, Camp Fire, Big Brothers Big Sisters, and P.R.A.Y.
-We are a diverse collection of servants who live in relationship with Christ to serve others.
-We believe that a person answering the call of God to be a disciple will also be a disciple maker.
-We cannot make disciples unless we are in relationship with others.
-Our specialty is serving through the youth building programs of our partners.
+We are a diverse collection of servants who live in relationships with Christ to serve others.
+We believe that a person answering the call of God to be a disciple will also be a disciple-maker.
+We cannot make disciples unless we are in a relationship with others.
+Our specialty is serving through the youth-building programs of our partners.
 Each has a specific mentorship and servant approach.

 We recognize the road to Emmaus would be just another road without the presence of Christ.
 We help adults and youth find their calling and equip them.
 They become the presence, even if those we walk with do not recognize it.
 Finding your calling, preparing, and living your calling is the basis of our connection.
 The outcomes of connecting these valuable programs to our communities of faith is both in the present and eternal.